Christian-History.org does not receive any personally identifiable information from the search bar below.

 The founders of Lutherans, Methodists, Baptists, Quakers, and Plymouth Brethren were all former Catholics, Anglicans, or Puritans.
 Groups like the Montanists, Novatianists, and Albigensians left no descendants.

 The Waldensians, far from founding any descending groups, were instead absorbed into the Reformation, though there are still Waldensian churches (holding Reformation doctrines).
 I found a library and museum in Valdese, NC.
 I hope to write an article on their history.

 The Baptist denominations are descended from British Separatists, though they did adopt the Anabaptist practice of rebaptizing converts from the Churches practicing infant baptism (which included all the major Reformation churches).
 In fact, it is likely this influence came to the Baptists through Mennonite (a Dutch branch of the Anabaptists) influence upon John Smyth and Thomas Helwys around 1608 to 1610.

 You can read a more thorough history of the Baptists from the British Baptist Historical Society at Christianity Today.

 A major influence on my own life has been the Plymouth Brethren churches and their successors.
 These arose in England in the early 19th century, founded by a man named J.N.
 Darby.
 Darby later excommunicated other brethren churches and fled to Switzerland claiming the church age was over, but the Brethren legacy in England did not die.
 Quite the opposite!
-It survived to influence not just me but much of the world and much of modern Christianity.
+It survived to influence not just me but much of modern Christianity.